 Checking the database for the city or town in Tennessee with the most markers we again find Shiloh at the top of the list with 583 markers in or near it.
 And Nashville also shows up again in next place, with 518 markers.
 For the ZIP Code with the most markers it’s 38376 at the top of the list with 582 markers in its delivery area.
 (ZIP Code 38376 is assigned to Shiloh TN.)
 It is followed by ZIP Code 37404 with 274 markers.
 (37404 is assigned to Chattanooga TN.)

-Getting back to Hardin County, the first marker added to the database from there, Shiloh United Methodist Church, was added April 3, 2008.
-It was erected in 1978 near Shiloh.
-The last one submitted was uploaded on December 14, 2019, and is titled Veterans Marker and was erected in 2007, in Saltillo.
-The earliest marker erected in Hardin County that we have listed was erected in 1902.
-It was 77th Pennsylvania Infantry, found near Shiloh on December 14, 2010.
+Getting back to Davidson County, the first marker added to the database from there, Davidson County / Sumner County, was added September 9, 2007. near Hendersonville.
+The last one submitted was uploaded on December 26, 2021, and is titled Site of First Store and was erected in 1968, in Nashville.
+The earliest marker erected in Davidson County that we have listed was erected in 1849.
+It was Tomb of James Knox Polk, found in Nashville on July 16, 2015.